saylesss88/nix-book/src/nix/hardening_NixOS.md

   };
 ```

-Note: The above settings are fairly aggressive
+Note: The above settings are fairly aggressive and can break common programs, I
+attempted to leave comment warnings.

 ## Best Practices